fabocode/race-generator/README.md

 # Tip to Generate an executable version

-Call `pyinstaller` with `--path` argument to add the installed modules in the virtual environment on windows 10:
+Call `pyinstaller` with `--paths` argument to add the installed modules in the virtual environment on windows 10:

     $ pyinstaller --onefile --name race_generator --paths=C:\Users\{your_python_path}\env\Lib\site-packages cli.py